-- SBI PO Main Exam: Performance of the candidates in the SBI PO Mains determines whether they make the cut for the next stage of the exam.
+- SBI PO Main Exam: Performance of the candidates in the SBI PO Mains determines whether they cut through the next stage of the exam.
 The main exam consists of two parts:

-- Objective test: Focussed on knowledge in core areas required in the modern workplace.
+- Objective test: This test is focussed on knowledge in core areas required in the modern workplace.
 The SBI PO syllabus consists of Reasoning & Computer Aptitude, Data Analysis & Interpretation, General Knowledge, Economy, Banking Awareness and English.

 - Descriptive test: The descriptive test is used to assess the candidates’ usage of written English in a business setting.

 - SBI PO Group Discussion and SBI PO Interview: The group discussion and interview is the final stage before a merit list of selected candidates is drawn up.

 - SBI SO Exam: The SBI SO exam aims to select Specialist Officers (SO) for the bank.
 The selection process consists of an interview based on the experience and specialisation of the candidates.